Coffee Break Episode 5: Youth in Uganda

 The Importance of Youth in Coffee

 We invite you to take a Coffee Break with us!
-As a non-profit, here at International Coffee Partners (ICP) each ICP-shareholder has motivations and aims that we therefor jointly put into practice with our work in smallholder coffee farmer communities around the world.
+As a non-profit, here at International Coffee Partners (ICP) each ICP shareholder has motivations and aims that we therefore jointly put into practice with our work in smallholder coffee farming communities around the world.